 D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering first-year student?
+If ves, what is the minimum number of credits and the unit of

 If yes, what is the minimum number of credits and the unit of measure?